gibbsy/banner-campaign/README.md

 * Some useful SASS mixins are included in **mixins/** eg *reset.scss*

-* ES6 is not supported at this point due to filesize impact of necessary polyfills
+* ES6 is not supported at this point due to filesize impact of necessary [polyfills (106kb minified)](https://cdnjs.cloudflare.com/ajax/libs/babel-polyfill/6.26.0/polyfill.min.js)

 * In the absence of ES6 modules you can @import external js files - thanks to https://github.com/nambo/gulp-js-import